On the unirationality of quadric bundles: Introduction

-We would like to stress that since all the proofs presented in the paper are constructive, as we will emphasize with several examples, it is possible given the equation cutting out $\mathcal{Q}^h\subset\mathbb{P}(\mathcal{E})$ to establish whether or not $\mathcal{Q}^h$ is general in the required sense.

 As a consequence of a result due to C. Tsen \cite{Ts33} and S. Lang \cite[Corollary on page 378]{Lan52} all quadric bundles $\mathcal{Q}^{n-1}\rightarrow\mathbb{P}^{1}$ over an algebraically closed field are rational.
 Furthermore, J. Koll\'{a}r proved that any smooth quadric bundle $\mathcal{Q}^{n-1}\rightarrow\mathbb{P}^{1}$ over a local field is unirational if and only if it has a point \cite[Corollary 1.8]{Kol99}.
-Our main results in Theorems \ref{main1} and \ref{main_nf} may be summarized as follows:
+We will prove results of this type over more general fields.
+As a sample over number fields we have the following: